Configuring Single Sign-On for Event Broker Services

 After you disable SSO for an event broker service, you can remove the URI from your identity provider.
 You can also verify that you no longer have management access to the event broker service using SSO credentials by looking at the Status of the service.

-If you have made user management changes in the Cloud Console, such as mappings new claims to user roles, you must refresh the SSO configuration on each event broker service.
+If you have made user management changes in the Cloud Console, such as changing the default hostname for an event broker service or mapping new claims to user roles, you must refresh the SSO configuration on affected event broker services.

 The event broker services that require an update show a status of Enabled with a message that states SSO configuration requires an update.